 Hello and seasons greetings!
 It has been great showing my work at the library exhibit in Saint-Michel.
 I will still have my exhibition there until November 21, then it's on to the next exhibit.
-I will be having a small exhibit with only a small portion of my work, alongside other artists at a location in Levis, Quebec.
-It will be held at the Espace-temps gallery, located at 284 Rue Saint-Joseph
+I will be participating at an exhibition with a portion of my works, alongside other artists at the "Offrir l'art" exhibit at the Espace-temps gallery, located at 284 Rue Saint-Joseph

 Lévis, QC G6V 1E8.
-For this exhibit, I will only be showing pieces priced at $300.00 or less, and this will include other forms of art that I have created in the past such as soapstone carving and jewelry.
+For this exhibit, For this exhibit I am offering pieces valued at $300.00 or less, and this will also include some jewelry I've made as well.
 Looking forward to this event in a beautiful and quaint area of Levis with the delightful owner of Espace-temps, Jocelyne.
 Hope to see you there.

 My first exhibit at the local library was a success, and a real fun, entertaining day.
 We had around 150 visitors, half of which were trick or treaters during the last half of the event.
 That's me in the Viking costume, and the event organizer and manager of the library, "Sheriff" Louis.
 Held in the basement section of the library, part of which was the first prison in the village, which lent a great atmosphere for the Halloween aspect of the event.
 Lots of new friends met, 3 sculptures sold, and one happy artist.